heichow/bedrock-agentcore-with-strands-agents/README.md

 # Bedrock AgentCore Workshop

 This workshop provides hands-on experience with Amazon Bedrock AgentCore, demonstrating how to build sophisticated AI agents using various tools and runtime environments.
-You'll learn to integrate code interpreters, browser automation, secure credential management, and deploy scalable agent solutions.
+You'll learn to integrate code interpreters, browser automation, secure credential management, memory capabilities, and deploy scalable agent solutions.

 ## Workshop Overview

-The workshop consists of 5 progressive labs that build upon each other:
+The workshop consists of 8 progressive labs that build upon each other:

+### Lab 0: Getting Started with Strands Agents
+**File:** `00-strands-agents/00-strands-agents-getting-started.ipynb`

+Introduction to Strands Agents framework and basic agent creation.

+- Learn Strands Agents fundamentals
+- Create your first AI agent
+- Use built-in tools like calculator
+- Develop custom tools and integrate them with agents

 ### Lab 1: Code Interpreter Integration
 **File:** `01-bedrock-agentcore-code-interpreter/01-agentcore-code-interpreter.ipynb`